ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

     This mode is not compatible with colorspace computations.

-    This code is under development.

 MULTIPASS MODE
     By default oligoFAR aligns all reads just once, but if option --pass1 is used, oligoFAR switches to the two-pass mode.
-Parameters -w, -n, -e, -H and -S preceeding --pass1 or following --pass0 affect first run, same parameters when follow --pass1 are for the second run.
+Parameters -w, -n, -e, -H, and some other, preceeding --pass1 or following --pass0 affect first run, same parameters when follow --pass1 are for the second run.
 For the second run only reads (or pairs) having more mismatches or indels then allowed in parameters for the first pass will be hashed and aligned.
 So using something